Plain English Summary

 Risks and Benefits:

-The pneumococcal bacteria are live and therefore can pose the risk of pneumococcal related infection.
+The pneumococcal bacteria are live and therefore can pose the risk of a pneumococcal related infection.
 We have inoculated over 1000 healthy volunteers and patients combined without any serious adverse event related to the pneumococcal bacteria.
 There are no direct benefits to the participants.
 They will be compensated for their time and inconvenience.

 Where is the study run from?